alexbosworth/ln-service/README.md

 Integration tests:

-btcd and lnd are required to execute the integration tests.
+BTCD and LND are required to execute the integration tests.

-Lnd must be compiled with the sub-rpc tags to complete all tests.
+LND must be compiled with the relevant sub-rpc tags to complete all tests.

     $ npm run all-integration-tests